bromzh/tsyringe-npm-link-issue/README.md

 npm run start
 ```

-And we got error with these reaon:
+And we got error with these reason:
 ```
 TypeInfo not known for "ApiService"
 ```